-• In any case, the latest end date for a project is 31 December 2023 and no extension of duration beyond this date shall be granted.
+• the latest end date for a project is 30 June 2023 and no extension of duration beyond this date shall be granted.

-A request for prolongation can be submitted only in the second half of the project lifetime In order to ensure a proper planning and implementation of activities in the final phase of the project, it is strongly recommended to timely identify any potential need for prolongation and to submit the respective request for extension of project duration at least 2-3 months prior to the original project end date.
+A request for prolongation can be submitted only in the second half of the project lifetime In order to ensure a proper planning and implementation of activities in the final phase of the project, it is strongly recommended to timely identify any potential need for prolongation and to submit the respective request for extension of project duration at least 3 months prior to the original project end date.